Cloud Strife: Advent Children characterization

-Themes expanded in the director's cut Advent Children Complete include Cloud's development with links to other Final Fantasy VII related media where he appeared.
-In order to further focus on Cloud's growth, Square decided to give him more scenes when he interacts with children.
-Additionally, the fight between Cloud and Sephiroth was expanded by several minutes, and includes a scene in which Sephiroth impales Cloud on his sword and holds him in the air, mirroring the scene in the game where he performs the same action.
-The decision to feature Cloud suffering from blood loss in the fight was made in order to make the character's pain feel realistic.
+Themes expanded upon in the director's cut Advent Children Complete include Cloud's development with links to other Final Fantasy VII media in which he has appearances.
+To further focus on Cloud's growth, Square decided to give him more scenes when he interacts with children.
+Additionally, the fight between Cloud and Sephiroth was expanded by several minutes and includes a scene in which Sephiroth impales Cloud on his sword and holds him in the air, mirroring the scene in the game where he performs the same action.
+The decision to feature Cloud suffering from blood loss in the fight was made to make his pain feel realistic.

 Remake handling

-In the making of the fighting game Dissidia: Final Fantasy, Nomura stated that Cloud's appearance was sightly slimmer than in Final Fantasy VII due to the amount of detail that the 3D could the PlayStation Portable game could give him.
+For the development of the fighting game Dissidia: Final Fantasy, Nomura stated that Cloud's appearance was slightly slimmer than in Final Fantasy VII because of the detail the 3D of the PlayStation Portable could give him.
 While also retaining his original design and his Advent Children appearance, Cloud was given a more distinct look based on his Final Fantasy VII persona.

-Cloud's initial redesign for Final Fantasy VII Remake departed more dramatically from the original's, but was later altered to more closely resemble Nomura's original design.
-In an early event from Final Fantasy VII, Cloud crossdresses in order to find Tifa.
-Nomura noted this event was popular with the fans and reassured the remake would keep this part.
-On the other hand, the character designer stated that their final design was not decided yet.
-Kazushige Nojima worked on making Cloud's interactions with Tifa and Barret natural.
-Despite fear of the possible result, Nojima also wanted the players to connect with the character once again.
-Kitase further claimed that in the remake they aimed to make Cloud more inexperienced and more informal than in Advent Children, due to him not being fully mature.
+Cloud's initial redesign for Final Fantasy VII Remake was initially more different than the original, but it was later altered to more closely resemble Nomura's original design.
+Kazushige Nojima worked on making Cloud's interactions with Tifa and Barret Wallace natural.
+Despite fear of the possible result, Nojima also wanted players to connect with the character once again.
+Kitase further claimed that they aimed to make Cloud more inexperienced and informal than in Advent Children, due to him not being fully mature.
+Early on in Final Fantasy VII, Cloud crossdresses to find Tifa, and Nomura noted this event was popular with the fans and reassured that the scene would be present in Remake.

-Co-director Naoki Hamaguchi noted that since in the original game, the player could decide Cloud's interest in a female character, he wanted the remake to give this possibility again in the form of an intimate conversation when splitting from the main team.
+Co-director Naoki Hamaguchi noted that since the original game offered the option for the player to decide Cloud's interest in a female character, he wanted to retain this choice decision in Remake in the form of an intimate conversation when splitting from the main team.

-The theme song "Hollow" is meant to reflect Cloud's state of mind with Nomura placing high emphasis on the rock music and male vocals.
+The theme song "Hollow" is meant to reflect Cloud's state of mind, with Nomura placing high emphasis on the rock music and male vocals.